Who We Are

 Sienna Freeman, Board Member

-Sienna Freeman is a San Francisco–based visual artist, writer, and arts professional with 15+ years experience in the nonprofit and for profit sectors.
-Most recently, she served as Chief of Staff at the San Francisco Museum of Modern Art.
-Her artwork has been exhibited across the United States and internationally in Switzerland, London, Belgium, and Canada.
-Her writing has been published by ArtPractical.com, DailyServing.com, QCCA (Queer Conversations on Culture and the Arts) KADIST SF, and more.
+Sienna Freeman (she/her) is a San Francisco–based visual artist, writer, and non-profit professional with experience spanning the arts, higher education, and operations.
+She presently serves as Senior Director, Infrastructure Strategy & Operational Excellence at the Foundation for California Community Colleges.
+Prior to her current position, she served as Chief of Staff at the San Francisco Museum of Modern Art, worked in the Humanities & Sciences Division at the California College of the Arts, and spent about a decade in the commercial gallery world.
+A practicing maker, her artwork has been exhibited across the United States and internationally in Switzerland, London, Belgium, and Canada.
+Her writing has been published by Feral Fabric, ArtPractical.com, DailyServing.com, QCCA (Queer Conversations on Culture and the Arts) and KADIST SF, and more.
 She published a 68-page visual novel titled “Red Gold” with FUZZ press in 2019.
 Freeman earned an MA in Visual & Critical Studies and an MFA in Fine Art from the California College of the Arts in San Francisco, and a BFA in Photography from the University of the Arts in Philadelphia.

 Susan Krane, Board Member